Dominic-Harvey/Dominic-Harvey/README.md

 - 👋 Hi, I’m @Dominic-Harvey
 - 👀 I’m interested in web development
-- 🌱 I’m currently improving my knowledge of Python, JavaScript and SQL
+- 🌱 I’m currently improving my understanding API server architecture
 - 📫 How to reach me dominiceharvey@gmail.com
 <!---
 Dominic-Harvey/Dominic-Harvey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.